dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/structured-navigation-overview.md

 [!code-csharp[StructuredNavigationSample#CalledPageFunctionCODEBEHIND2](~/samples/snippets/csharp/VS_Snippets_Wpf/StructuredNavigationSample/CSharp/CalledPageFunction.xaml.cs#calledpagefunctioncodebehind2)]
 [!code-vb[StructuredNavigationSample#CalledPageFunctionCODEBEHIND2](~/samples/snippets/visualbasic/VS_Snippets_Wpf/StructuredNavigationSample/VisualBasic/CalledPageFunction.xaml.vb#calledpagefunctioncodebehind2)]

 The declaration of a <xref:System.Windows.Navigation.PageFunction%601> is similar to the declaration of a <xref:System.Windows.Controls.Page> with the addition of the type arguments.
-As you can see from the code example, the type arguments are specified in both [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] markup, using the `x:TypeArguments` attribute, and code-behind, using standard generic type argument syntax.
+As you can see from the code example, the type arguments are specified in both XAML markup, using the `x:TypeArguments` attribute, and code-behind, using standard generic type argument syntax.

 You don't have to use only .NET Framework classes as type arguments.
 A <xref:System.Windows.Navigation.PageFunction%601> could be called to gather domain-specific data that is abstracted as a custom type.
 The following code shows how to use a custom type as a type argument for a <xref:System.Windows.Navigation.PageFunction%601>.